rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 ### Permalink

+A type of [PID](#persitent-identifier), a
-> A permalink or permanent link is a URL that is intended to remain unchanged
+> permalink or permanent link is a URL that is intended to remain unchanged
 > for many years into the future, yielding a hyperlink that is less susceptible
 > to link rot. — [Wikipedia](https://en.wikipedia.org/wiki/Permalink)

+### Persistent Identifier

+Also called a PID, these are long-lasting identifiers to assets, digital or otherwise.
+The key thing to understand is that the identifiers themselves are only as persistent as the service that resolves them.
+[Permalinks](#permalink) and [IGSNs](#igsn) are a form of PIDs.